4123-3-32, 4123-5-18(C) and (D), 4123-5-20, 4123-6-20(B)

 incapacitated (e.g., coma); or

-form must have at least the following information for BWC to
+form must have at least the following information for BWC to award TT:

-the completed form, unless the IW is completely incapacitated (e.g., coma) and unable to sign
+form, unless the IW is completely incapacitated (e.g., coma) and unable to sign

 date of the IW’s signature is generally close in time to the requested period

-of disability the treating physician has certified.
+of disability the treating provider has certified.
 If the signature is not

 close in time, BWC may further investigate.